Trump to sign bill releasing Epstein files, White House official says

 The Epstein scandal has been a political thorn in Trump's side for months, partly because he amplified conspiracy theories about Epstein to his own supporters.

-Many Trump voters believe the Trump administration has covered up Epstein’s ties to powerful figures and obscured details surrounding his death, which was ruled a suicide, in a Manhattan jail in 2019.
+Many Trump voters believe his administration has covered up Epstein's ties to powerful figures and obscured details surrounding his death, which the FBI ruled a suicide, in a Manhattan jail in 2019.

-Despite his changed position on the bill, the Republican president remains angry about the attention paid to the Epstein matter.
+Despite his changed position on the bill, Trump remains angry about the attention paid to the Epstein matter.

-On Tuesday, he called a reporter who asked about it in the Oval Office a "terrible person" and said the television network the journalist worked for should have its license revoked.
+On Wednesday, he called a reporter who asked about it in the Oval Office a "terrible person" and said the television network the journalist worked for should have its licence revoked.

 Trump socialised and partied with Epstein in the 1990s and 2000s before what he calls a rift, but the old friendship has become a rare weak spot for the president with his supporters.